 A second new building will house the Dallas Center's comprehensive offerings on public water conservation and use efficiency education.
 About 300 patrons can inhabit the space as they attend free public courses and special events related to protecting our most precious natural resource.
 A large rain harvesting tank, on display outside, will work alongside massive underground cisterns to provide 100 percent of the water used by the facility.
 The adjacent rain garden and storm water runoff demonstrations will provide real world conservation examples and a spectacular view to the Dallas Center's visitors.

-Our campus' landscape will be renovated in-house by the Dallas Center's expert horticulturists and plant scientists.
+More than 6 acres of landscape on campus, renovated by the Dallas Center's expert horticulturists and plant scientists, will serve as public demonstrations throughout the year.
 A comprehensive pallet of regionally native and adapted plant life will grow alongside resource efficient turgrass varieties, bred by the Dallas Center's turf breeding program.
-Our native and adapted plant selections along with scientifically proven care methods will ensure the lowest possible water requirements and minimal need for inputs like harsh fertilizers and chemicals.
+Properly selected plants and scientifically proven care methods will teach our guests about the functional and aesthetic benefits of low-water-use landscapes that require minimal inputs.

 Progress in Video

 The Texas A&M AgriLife Research and Extension Center of Dallas relocated 58 mature trees in an effort to protect them from being uprooted during our new campus construction initiative.

 The Texas A&M AgriLife Research and Extension Center at Dallas continues its renovation project with a little "cleanup," and by that we do mean demolition.
 Watch us move our "Growtainer" units and demolish two buildings.

 A foundation is poured and the Texas A&M AgriLife Research and Extension Center of Dallas is ready to begin construction of its new headquarters building for North Texas.